 However, the reality is that seeking help for mental health challenges is a sign of strength and resilience, not weakness.
 It takes courage to admit when something is not right and to take steps to address it.
 By seeking help, mothers can get the support they need to overcome their challenges and become better mothers to their children.

-The next step is to find a support system.
-This can be a trusted friend or family member, a therapist or counselor, or a support group for mothers.
+The second step is to find a support system.
+This can be a trusted friend or family member, a therapist or counselor, or a support group for mothers such as the Kuponya Group.
 It is important to find someone who can provide a safe and non-judgmental space for sharing and listening.

-In addition, it is important to prioritize self-care.
+Additionally prioritizing self-care is so important.
 Mothers often put the needs of their children and families before their own, but it is crucial to take time for oneself.
 This can include practicing mindfulness, getting regular exercise, engaging in creative activities, or simply taking a break when needed.

 Breaking the stigma around mental health in motherhood is crucial for the well-being of mothers and their families.
 By recognizing that mental health challenges are normal and seeking support when needed, mothers can become better equipped to handle the stresses and challenges of motherhood.
 This can lead to happier, healthier families and a brighter future for all.